 "We will now lay waste to the surface dwellers!"

 - The wax presidents after they melt.

-- This is, as a whole, a mildly creepy episode, which is understandable due to it's "Fantastic Voyage" Plot, but the real kicker is during the song "Hemoglobin Highway", when an entire eyeball is seen inexplicably floating around in Candace's bloodstream.
-And it's not just randomly placed in the background, it takes up half the freaking screen◊.
+- This is, as a whole, a mildly creepy episode, which may or may or not be a Shout-Out to a beloved Disney attraction.
+Its status as nightmare fuel is understandable due to its "Fantastic Voyage" Plot, but the real kicker is during the song "Hemoglobin Highway", when an entire eyeball is seen inexplicably floating around in Candace's bloodstream.
+And it's not just randomly placed in the background, it takes up half the freaking screen.
 To make it worse, said eyeball watches the boys as they pass by in their mini sub.